 A human being is related with God, his own kind, nature, and the whole creation from that natural position.
 So, a human being's Islam is his humanity.
-The holy Qur'an emphasizes on the full alignment of religion and humanity.
-The following verses demonstrate this truth:
+The holy Qur'an emphasizes on the full alignment

 So if they believe in the like of what you believe in, then they are certainly guided; and if they turn away, then they are only [steeped] in defiance.
 Allah shall suffice you against them, and He is the All-hearing, the All-knowing.
 The baptism of Allah, and who baptizes better than Allah?
 And Him do we worship.
-(2:137-138)
+(2: 137-138)